rthen/win10-unfuck/README.md

 ------------------

-**Warning:** Disabling UAC using this method will break all Metro Store app until enabled again, and the computer restarted.
+**Warning:** Disabling UAC using this method will break all Metro Store apps until enabled again, and the computer restarted.

 ------------------